zhang3r/instagramCollector/README.md

 3. start up django "python manage.py runserver"
 4. go to localhost:8000
 5. fill out the form
-6. system should pull json data
+6. system should display data in a list

 ### Logic
 The instagram endpoint takes in a tag and a max_tag_id in order to paginate.